-In this post, we will learn together how to create a planting schedule for vegetables.
+In this post, we will learn together how to create a planting schedule for your vegetable garden.
 A planting schedule might take a bit of time to put together the first time but I promise you that if you do it and make sure to update it during the season it will save you a ton of time and money in the following years.
-I want to try to make it as easy for you as I can.
-I will provide you with a schedule sheet that you can edit and customize for yourself and will walk you through the steps of how to create your own planting schedule for your vegetable garden.

 A successful garden starts with good planning.
 It’s important that you know when you are going to start your seeds indoors, when are you going to transplant them into the garden, how many plants you need, when are you going to sow seeds directly in the garden and so on…